 - 1/8 tsp red pepper flakes

-- Remove skillet from heat and add remaining 1/4 cup pesto, sun dried tomatoes, salt, black pepper, red pepper flakes, pasta and pasta water.
+- Remove skillet from heat and add remaining 1/4 cup pesto, sun dried tomatoes, half Parmesan cheese, salt, black pepper, red pepper flakes, pasta and pasta water.
 Stir gently and let flavours marinate for a few minutes.
 Do not cover because broccoli will become a mushy mess.
-I also like to add half Parmesan cheese in this step and the other half right before serving.
-Serve hot.

 - Sprinkle with remaining half Parmesan cheese.
 Serve hot.

 Store: Refrigerate in an airtight container for up to 3 – 5 days or freeze for up to 3 months.

 Freeze: If you have leftovers or made more than enough, you can definitely freeze it for up to 3 months.